ahsan13101994/Tech_Blog/README.md

 use the command: npm run seeds - To populate data use the command: npm server - To start local host

+## Support

+If you have any questions, or open issues about the repo, I can be reached at:

+Email: ahsan.ali0307@gmail.com

+GitHub: @ahsan13101994.